josephlord534/josephlord-personal/content/authors/admin/_index.md

 first_name: Joseph
 email: josephlord534@gmail.com
 ---
 Joseph Lord is a research fellow in health economics and evidence synthesis at the Centre for Reviews and Dissemination at the University of York.
-His research interests include health economic modelling and data visualisation for market access and research and development.
+His research interests include health economic modelling and data visualisation.
 {style="text-align: justify;"}